 - Maher Conference Travel Grants are available through the Robert F. Maher Fund to support undergraduate and graduate anthropology students traveling to conferences to present professional papers or posters.
 Students may apply for a grant once a year and can apply each academic year they present at a conference.
 All eligible student presenters who submit complete applications by the appropriate deadline will receive some amount of funding.
 Information and application

-- Graduate College Fellowships of $7,940 are available for two semesters to outstanding students entering M.A. programs.
+- Graduate College Fellowships are available for two semesters to outstanding students entering M.A. programs.
 For non-residents of Michigan, the fellowship will pay the out-of-state portion of tuition.
-Application deadline is February 15.
+Application deadline is Feb.
+15.

-- Thurgood Marshall Assistantship of $12,864 is available to beginning masters students who are U.S. citizens from historically underrepresented groups with regular admission to a degree program.
+- The Thurgood Marshall Assistantship is available to beginning master's students who are U.S. citizens from historically underrepresented groups with regular admission to a degree program.

 - Graduate Student Research and Travel Fund